KSBilodeau/GitHubTrainingRust/README.md

 # Rust Training Track

-This branch is dedicated to the basics of using GitHub in conjunction with Rust!
+This repository is dedicated to the basics of using GitHub in conjunction with Rust!
 For those with minimal experience with Rust and wanting to learn more, please consult the official [Online Rust Book](https://doc.rust-lang.org/book/).

 ## Table of Contents